northbaypython/website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 You can [contact the program committee](mailto:program@northbaypython.org) via email or drop by [#nbpy on the Freenode IRC network](https://webchat.freenode.net/?channels=%23nbpy) anytime to be connected with a mentor and receive guidance structuring your proposal and talk.

-Our office hours will be held twice every week **Wednesday at 7pm** and **Friday at 3pm** Pacific Time starting August 21 and finishing September 29.
+Our office hours will be held twice every week **Wednesday at 7pm** and **Friday at 3pm** Pacific Time starting July 11 and finishing August 10.
 We'll be holding them on IRC, a chat protocol, in the #nbpy channel on the Freenode network.
 New to IRC?
 You can use [this web client](https://webchat.freenode.net/?channels=%23nbpy) to connect.

 We're happy to help with any of the following: